Close the Gap

 Helping Mothers and Newborns

-Our state has a high level of serious illness and deaths among uninsured mothers and their infants, including one of the country’s lowest maternal mortality rates with 33.9 deaths per 100,000 live births.
+Our state has a high level of serious illness and deaths among uninsured mothers and their infants, including one of the country’s highest maternal mortality rates with 33.9 deaths per 100,000 live births.
 Health coverage will also prevent serious illnesses that have lifelong consequences, ensuring our kids enjoy healthier, childhoods.

 Z